RFC Gateway security, part 1 – basic understanding

 The RFC Gateway is by default reachable via the services ‘sapgw<InstNo>’ and ‘sapgw<InstNo>s’ which can be mapped to the ports ’33<InstNo>’ and ’48<InstNo>’.
 Access to this ports is typically restricted on network level.

-There may also be an ACL in place which controls access.
-The location of this ACL can be defined by parameter ‘gw/acl_info’.
+There may also be an ACL in place which controls access on application level.
+The location of this ACL can be defined by parameter ‘gw/acl_file’.

 Which usage types are there?